dfstio/Core-Grants/RFCs/rfc-0004-fast-transactions.md

 The calculated state is not guaranteed and can be considered simply as one of the variables zkApp uses.
 To use it, Mina.transaction() arguments have to be amended to accept calculated or guaranteed state to be used as precondition input instead of the default precondition account state returned by fetchAccount() and referring to the last block account state..

-### How it works
+## How it works

+### **Simple example**

-**Simple example**: As usual, the zkApp prepares and sends transaction No. 1 to the node.
+As usual, the zkApp prepares and sends transaction No. 1 to the node.
 The node checks the transaction and returns a new guaranteed contract state No 1. zkApp uses this state as an argument to Mina.transaction of fetchAccount() to immediately prepare and send another transaction No 2 to the node.

 Having received transaction No. 2, the node verifies it by checking the proof and preconditions against the guaranteed state No. 1 and creates a compound transaction that replaces the previous one with the relevant fee increase and the same nonce, returning guaranteed state No. 2